Maths at Highfield

 When is maths taught at Highfield?

 Maths lessons, which are usually 60 minutes long, take place every day for every year group in the morning.
-Our teaching follows the 2014 National Curriculum.
+Our teaching follows the 2014 National Curriculum, however we are currently delivering the Recovery Curriculum, which aims to close any gaps there may be as a result of the 2020 lock down.
 Teachers are also confident to identify links to maths when planning for the Learning Challenge Curriculum.
+We predominantly follow the White Rose Maths scheme which enables to deliver great coverage of the 3 main areas of maths: fluency, reasoning and problem-solving.
+You can find out more about these in the intent section below.

 - Become fluent in the fundamentals of mathematics, including the varied and regular practice of increasingly complex problems over time.